betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 was about 10% of that or about $60M<sup>[17]</sup>, the majority of it occurring over the last five years.
 This equates to $100M/year in 2019 dollars.

-*Before the first lunar landing, more than 1400 person-years of software engineering effort had been expended, with a peak level of effort of 350 engineers reached in 1968.*
+> Before the first lunar landing, more than 1400 person-years of software engineering effort had been expended, with a peak level of effort of 350 engineers reached in 1968.<sup>[17],[52]</sup>

 A 1972 master's thesis<sup>[17]</sup> breaks down software costs by category shown below, left.
 Factoring out the *Computer* category used